equivalentideas/home/_posts/2014-03-04-divide-control-listen-respond.markdown

 > It’s not designed as a processing facility.
 It’s designed as an experiment in the active creation of horror to secure the deterrence.
 That's why I say again that Reza Barati's death is not a crisis for the department.
 It’s actually an opportunity – it’s an opportunity to extend that logic one step further to say, "This happens."
 But deterrence continues, Operation Sovereign Borders continue.

 Every time I think this situation cannot get worse, it does.
-Even crueler policies and conditions are revealed.
+Even crueller policies and conditions are revealed.
 [The Australian Government is pleased with this trajectory](http://www.theguardian.com/world/2014/feb/26/shorten-accuses-faux-patriotism-campbell-cover-up-).

 People detained are not passive victims.
-The Detention Logs archive contains [98 onsite demonstrations](http://detentionlogs.com.au/data/incidents?utf8=%E2%9C%93&incident_type=Demonstration+-+Onsite) recorded by detention centre staff between Oct 2009 and May 2011.
+The Detention Logs archive contains [98 on-site demonstrations](http://detentionlogs.com.au/data/incidents?utf8=%E2%9C%93&incident_type=Demonstration+-+Onsite) recorded by detention centre staff between Oct 2009 and May 2011.
 There are [hundreds of reports of hunger strikes](http://detentionlogs.com.au/data/incidents?utf8=%E2%9C%93&incident_type=Voluntary+starvation+%28%3E24+hrs%29).

 In January 2013 a letter from a group of asylum seekers detained on Manus Island, describing their transfer between detention facilities, was [published in New Matilda](https://newmatilda.com/2013/01/22/long-journey-manus):